Woman's car torched in random Auckland arson attack

 "When the fire engine arrived and put water over the fire to put it off, petrol went all over the street and the whole street was in flames."

-After coming back Collins checked his CCTV camera footage and found two people running away from the scene.
+After coming back Collins checked his CCTV camera footage and found two people walking past his house towards the car and not returning to the scene.

 "They just walked past and did not come back.
 I have sent all videos and screengrabs to Police.
 It is just a shocking event," he said.